 HEPA filter technology was created for industrial needs.
-For example, having a very clean air is vitally important when manufacturing ICs (Integrated circuits), microprocessors, transistors and so on.
+For example, having clean air is vitally important when manufacturing ICs (Integrated Circuits), microprocessors, transistors and so on.
 This is because the slightest dust particle can ruin these sensitive devices.
 Nowadays HEPA filtration is used just about anywhere – hospitals, offices and our homes.
 The best thing is that HEPA filtration technology isn’t too complex, meaning it’s cheap and available to almost anyone.

 HEPA filter consists of a fan and filter itself.
-The working principle is very straightforward – fan pulls contaminated air through a very dense filter (imagine it like a net).
+The working principle is very straightforward – the fan pulls contaminated air through a very dense filter (imagine it like a net).
 Because of the air momentum, all microscopic potentially harmful particles will be caught in a filter.
 Nothing but clean air will leave the HEPA filter.
-However, HEPA filters also can be different same as nets can be – ones have larger, other ones – smaller holes.
+However, HEPA filters also can be different the same as nets can be – ones have larger, other ones – smaller holes.

 In HEPA filter there are layers of very small fiber material sheets like fiberglass.
 These dense sheets are positioned in zig-zag patterns, like an accordion.
 They are mounted on metal or plastic frame that’s well sealed over the edges.
 This ensures that during operation process no air can pass on sides meaning all air will be drawn through HEPA filter.
 You can also notice that on some HEPA filters there are aluminum or plastic sheets in between zig-zags.
 They are there to ensure a more steady airflow and filter stability during high fan speeds.

-HEPA filter captures all particulates that are larger than air itself.
+A HEPA filter captures all particulates that are larger than air itself.
 This ensures that all non-gaseous particulates will get caught in HEPA filter or in High-Efficiency Particle Arrestance.
 However with gaseous particulates, things are a bit different – just like air, they are extremely small.
 This enables allows them to pass HEPA filter’s fibers – they can easily pass from one side of the filter to the other.
 This is why HEPA air purifiers struggle with VOCs.

 But how does HEPA filter catch particles?
 Imagine HEPA filter like nets in multiple layers.
 They all have their hole diameters.
 Usually, a HEPA filter fiber diameter is about 0.4-0.5 μm in diameter.
-This means that any particle that has the same diameter or larger will be stuck or captured in HEPA filter.
-It’s just like a fish caught in a net – all small fishes can swim through fish net’s holes, but biggest ones get stuck.
+This means that any particle that has the same diameter or larger will be stuck or captured in a HEPA filter.
+It’s just like a fish caught in a net – all small fishes can swim through fish net’s holes, but the biggest ones get stuck.
 This process is called impaction or impact – particles are captured by slamming into the filter.

 Next, there is a process called interception.
 It’s for particles that are smaller in diameter than HEPA filter’s holes but not by too much.
 These relatively small particles can get through the first layer of HEPA fabric, however, after some time they get caught – over the filtration process, they eventually come close enough in touch with the fibers so they get stuck.

-At last, there is diffusion process.
+At last, there is a diffusion process.
 It’s for the very fine particles, typically the ones that are below 0.1 μm in diameter.
-These particles can easily pass the holes of HEPA filter’s fabric.
+These particles can easily pass the holes of the HEPA filter’s fabric.
 However, while passing filter they bounce around the HEPA filter’s fabric randomly and eventually get stuck.
 In the result, almost no contaminated or bad particles get through HEPA filter.

 Learn more about these three particle absorption processes at www.explainthatstuff.com/hepafilters.html